wp-plugins/quote-master/readme.txt

 The help page in the plugin lists all the available shortcodes that you can use.

-= I need a lot of help setting up my quotes, what can you do to help? = We now offer a premium support plan that offers priority response, priority feature requests, and includes 1-on-1 training!
-For details, visit our premium support page: [My Local Webstop Premium Support](http://mylocalwebstop.com/product/plugin-premium-support/)
+= I need a lot of help setting up my quotes, what can you do to help? = We now offer a premium support plan that offers priority response, technical support, and priority feature requests!
+For details, visit our support page: [Quiz Master Next Support](http://quizmasternext.com/downloads/premium-support/)

-= Do you offer any 1-on-1 training to assist me in using this plugin? = We now offer 1-on-1 training for consulting and training.
-For details, visit our [Wordpress Store](http://mylocalwebstop.com/store/)

 = I have an idea, how do I contact you? =
 Feel free to use the widget on the help page within the plugin or from the contact page at mylocalwebstop.com.